Dolce & Gabbana: 1980s

-Domenico Dolce and Stefano Gabbana met each other in 1982 in a Milan club.
-They had previously designed for the fashion brand of Giorgio Correggiari.
-In 1983, they established a design consulting studio "Dolce & Gabbana".
-They presented their first women's collection in 1985 in Milan, where a year later their store would open its doors.
-The SS 1986 collection was titled Geometrissimo and was debuted alongside five other up-and-coming Italian labels as part of Milan Fashion Week.
-Dolce and Gabbana did not have enough money to hire models or provide them with accessories, so they sought help from their friends.
+The company's 1986 Spring and Summer (SS) collection, titled Geometrissimo was presented alongside other fashion labels.
+Dolce & Gabbana did not have enough money to hire models or provide them with accessories, so they sought help from their friends.
 Their friends served as models and wore their personal items to accessorize the clothing.
 A bed sheet from Dolce's home was used as their stage curtain.